greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 In this case, it is important for the agent/model to be able to infer norms.
 This means being able to infer if some thing/action is approved/disapproved/disregarded.

 Again the recurring theme of the importance of implied visual/audio cues contribute to the infering of such norms.

+## How EmpathyNet Builds Up to Larger Goals

 ## Ideas